Jookia/u-boot/README.md

 - LCD video output
 - PWM support

-This branch tracks mainline U-Boot.
+This branch tracks U-Boot v2025.04-rc4.
 To see a list of commits from this branch only use this command:

 ```
-git log --left-only --oneline jookia_main...master
+git log --left-only --oneline jookia_main...v2025.04-rc4
 ```

 I regularly sign my Git commits with my hardware SSH key, if you would like to